 - If it’s running right click DNS service select restart,

-- Click apply and ok now check if internet working properly.
+- Click apply and ok now check if the internet working properly.

 Configure the TCP/IP settings